 Our unique strength comes from combining both humanities-based and social scientific approaches, including cultural history, comparative literature, political, legal and institutional studies, geography, area studies, anthropology and religious studies.
-Such a wide-ranging set of approaches allows us to engage, at once, current political and geopolitical preoccupations but also wider cultural and political questions regarding, among other things, the constitution of a ‘European identity’, and the shifting confines of inclusion and exclusion in the ‘European home’.
+Such a wide-ranging set of approaches allows us to engage, at once, current political and geopolitical preoccupations but also wider cultural and political questions.

 Office: Binnengasthuisstraat 9, 1012 ZA Amsterdam, room 203 | Postal address: Postbus 1605, 1000 BP Amsterdam

 The ARTES Advisory Board consists of six senior academics from different disciplines within ARTES and two PhD researchers.
 The Board assists the director in assessment procedures and offers advice about the approval of research groups and the selection of research areas.
 The Advisory Board members are: